Paid Up Additions (PUA): Get the Best Policy Design With This Big Shift

 Premium Payment Flexibility

-If your policy has a higher illustrated dividend rate compared to another company, there could be differences between the way those companies pay dividends on the portion of cash value that has collateralized an outstanding loan.
+If your policy has a higher illustrated dividend rate compared to another whole life insurance company, there could be differences between the way those companies pay dividends on the portion of cash value that has collateralized an outstanding loan.
 Usually, companies that project higher dividend rates are direct recognition.

 More about direct vs. non-direct recognition here.